raguay/ModalFileManager/README.md

 ## Things in the Works

-- Getting all the functionality as in the original program and defined earlier.
+- Getting all the functionality as in the original program.
   - Mostly still working on items in the Extra Panel working again.
 - Translating my fman extensions to work with Modal File Manager
 	- Dropbox File System
 	- Zip Selected Entries
 - Drag and drop with external programs
 - Add more file views for the Extra Panel
-- Multiple windows
+- Multiple windows (waiting on Wails 3)
 - Get Windows working
 - Get Linux tested and working
 - Get audio listening in the Extras Panel.